-Turn the actuator switch to the left to lower the lampstand.
-When the lampstand is in the desired position, release the actuator switch.
+5. Turn the actuator switch clockwise to tilt down the lamp stand.
+When the lamp stand is in the desired position, release the actuator switch.
 The actuator switch will return to the center position automatically and lampstand will stop lowering.